Example: Slack Notifications for New Posts to a Group Email

 Error Resolution

-http_status: 400 from Slack The payload template is invalid JSON.
-Test the rendered output against Slack's API.
+http_status: 400 from Slack The payload template is not valid JSON.
+Test the rendered output against the Slack API.

-http_status: 403 from Slack The Slack webhook URL has been revoked.
+http_status: 403 from Slack Somebody revoked the Slack webhook URL.
 Generate a new one in the Slack app settings.

-No log entries The email was not delivered to the SMTP gateway.
-Check your MX record or test with swaks.
+No log entries The email did not reach the SMTP gateway.
+Examine your MX record, or test with swaks.

-To ensure only mail from your company domain reaches the Slack channel, attach an SMTP security policy that requires a valid DKIM signature from your domain.
+To let only mail from your company domain reach the Slack channel, attach an SMTP security policy.
+The policy requires a valid DKIM signature from your domain.

 Using the web UI